Biljana Borzan

 Biljana Borzan (née Čupurdija; born 29 November 1971) is a Croatian physician and politician who has been member of the European Parliament for Croatia since 1 July 2013, having been elected to the position at the 2013, 2014 and 2019 elections.
-She is a member of the center-left Social Democratic Party of Croatia (SDP) and serving as the Vice President of the Socialists & Democrats in the European Parliament with the portfolio "New Economy that works for all" since 2019.
+She is a member of the center-left Social Democratic Party of Croatia (SDP) and serving as the Vice President of the Socialists & Democrats in the European Parliament with the portfolio "New Economy that works for all" in the Ninith legislature.

 Early life and career

 Biljana Borzan was born in Osijek on November 29, 1971.
 After finishing elementary and high school in her hometown, she enrolled at the Osijek branch of the Zagreb School of Medicine.
 Borzan specialized occupational and sport medicine.
 In 1997, she got employed at the Osijek Health Center where she worked until 2007.